Skip to content

 Communicate

-Maintain constant, clear lines of communication with the authorities, and with your teams and clients.
+Maintain constant, clear lines of communication with the authorities, your teams and clients.

 Seize opportunities

 Times of crisis can accelerate decision-making and reduce the number of stakeholders and levels of authority.
-In many organizations, the conditions associated with the pandemic provided the impetus to move forward in a matter of weeks in areas that would otherwise have taken years to take hold, such as telework.
+In many organizations, the conditions associated with the pandemic provided the impetus to move forward in a matter of weeks in areas such as telework, that would otherwise have taken years.

 Rely on your team members

 In times of crisis, your contacts are also affected and will therefore often be unable to support you quickly.
-You need to find those people, within your internal resources, who make the difference.
-They exist and will stand out from the crowd; hierarchical status is no longer important.
+You need to find people within your internal resources who make a difference.
+They exist and will stand out from the crowd.
+Hierarchical status is no longer important.

 Crisis management often takes place over a long period of time.
 After the initial sprint, turn into a marathon runner.

-By combining these five key elements with the tools of a good continuity plan and your experience of the COVID-19 pandemic, you will optimize your crisis management.
+By combining these five key elements with the tools of a good business continuity plan, you will optimize your crisis management.

-Even if you’ve learned from the current pandemic, are you prepared for new threats that may be quite different in nature?
+Even though you learned from the pandemic, are you prepared for the current economic threats and new threats that may be quite different in nature?
 It’s best to invest time now to prepare for any eventuality.
-If a major new crisis arises, you will be equipped to respond.

 Not sure where to start?
-Conduct a diagnostic of your essential service continuity plan readiness using a structured tool.
-You will discover your strengths, weaknesses and, most importantly, the actions that will bring you the fastest gains.
-Our experts can assist you.
+Carry out a review of your contingency plan readiness using a structured tool.
+You will pinpoint your strengths, weaknesses and, most importantly, the actions that will bring you the fastest results.
+Our experts can help.

 The link of this page was copied to your clipboard